Category: Trip-planning

 • Loreto — Mid-peninsula gem on the Sea of Cortez.
 World-class dorado, yellowtail, and roosterfish.
 Fly in or drive the Transpeninsular Highway.

 • La Paz — The Sea of Cortez at its finest.
 Roosterfish off the beaches, wahoo and dorado offshore, tuna and marlin beyond.
-Excellent charter infrastructure.

 Step 2: Pick Your Season

 Baja fishes year-round, but the best action varies by region and target species.
 The general rule: water temperature drives everything.
 Warm water (June–October) pushes pelagics north and brings dorado, wahoo, and tuna into range.
-Cooler water (November–April) slows the warm-water species but can produce excellent halibut, yellowtail, and bottom fishing in the north.
+Cooler water (November–April) slows the warm-water species but produces excellent halibut, yellowtail, and bottom fishing in the north.

 Step 3: Get Your Mexican Fishing License

-• 1 day: approximately $16 USD
+• 1 day: ~$16 USD

-• 1 week: approximately $32 USD
+• 1 week: ~$32 USD

-• 1 month: approximately $49 USD
+• 1 month: ~$49 USD

-• 1 year: approximately $55 USD
+• 1 year: ~$55 USD

 Buy your license before you leave home.
 Print a copy and keep a digital backup on your phone.
 Many charters include the license in their price — always confirm before booking.